Wiring diagrams & helpful technical info

-All wiring diagrams are copyright of either McNelly Pickups, Canada and James' Home of Tone, UK depending on the diagram.
-They are for personal use, not to be sold(!) etc. I list them here to help my customers when fitting their new pre-wired harnesses but I hope they may be of some help to more of you too.
+These wiring diagrams are for personal use, not to be sold(!) etc. I list them here to help my customers when fitting their new pre-wired harnesses but I hope they may be of some help to more of you too.
 Please take care of yourself and your guitar when carrying out any guitar wiring work and I cannot be held responsible for any damage caused by in-experience or incorrect techniques used.

 I am currently working through writing install guides for as many guitar types as I can.
 It'll be a continued project, but for now, here are the guides I have written.
 They may help when installing your new wiring harness.

 Fifties Style LP full wiring harness install

 Here are some helpful pointers if you are planning to re-wire your guitar.